ADJB1212/Breeze/README.md

 - **Native macOS Experience** - Built with SwiftUI for optimal performance and integration
 - **Find and Replace** - Powerful text search and manipulation tools
 - **Customizable Appearance** - Choose your preferred theme, font, and text size
+- **Locally Run Text to Speech** - Hear what you have written without sending it off to an external source for processing

 ## 🔧 Installation